rdsea/IoTCloudSamples/README.md

 ## Machine Learning units

-[ML units](MLUnits/README.md) implement ML models that can be deployed as a service unit.
+Mostly a ML unit is a model that can be encapsulated into a single ML sevice instance.
+ML units implement ML models that can be deployed as a service unit.
+- [BTS Prediction](MLUnits/BTSPrediction/): a set of ML units for dynamic prediction of alarms and other problems within a telco base transceiver station.
+- [Llama2](MLUnits/SimpleLlama2/): simple deployment of llama2 small model

 ## IoT, Cloud and Network Function providers

 Units provide basic functions.
 We provide Providers which can be used to provision and manage resources, which are instances of units, for different purposes.
 A provider will provide IoT, network functions and cloud resources.

 Examples:

 - BTS Sensor Provider
 - MQTT Provider
 - NODE-RED Provider